 The search for great skin care products is like being at a wedding banquet but finding nothing to eat.
 Despite the thousands of products offering much hope and promise, so few really measure up.

-While the jury is out on some ingredients, there are others that continue to be used even though there is enough evidence that they are harmful or do not benefit the skin.
+The jury may be still out on some skin care ingredients, but there are many that we know are either harmful or not good for the skin.
 Some are even banned or restricted in certain countries.
 Despite this, there are many global brands that will remove a banned or suspect ingredient from one country but continue to use it in others.

 At the end of the day, we are the company we keep and the sum of our values … choose wisely.